Jordan, Hashemite Kingdom of

 Princess Aisha Military Medical Complex (1948) (Marka)

-• Psychiatry hospital with capacity of 34 beds
+• Psychiatry hospital with a capacity of 34 beds

 • Royal Medical Services College for Allied Health Professions